pip-services/pip-services-docs/content/en/python/components/count/counter_timing.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Callback object returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of and execution block and update the associated counter.
+    Callback object returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of an execution block and update the associated counter.
 ---

 ### Description

-The CounterTiming class allows you to create callback object that are returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of an execution block and update the associated counter.
+The CounterTiming class allows you to create callback objects that are returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of an execution block and update the associated counter.

 ### Constructors
 Creates a new instance of the timing callback object.